 - Not recalling details about the traumatic event; and

 If you were injured in a car accident and you notice the symptoms of PTSD, you should seek immediate medical attention.
-You may benefit from a treatment plan that combines psychotherapy and medication.
+Talking with a therapist, psychologist, or another mental health professional will allow you to get a diagnosis and treatment.
+For example, you may benefit from a treatment plan that combines psychotherapy and medication.

-Depending on the severity and nature of your PTSD, your doctor may recommend cognitive behavioral therapy.
+Depending on the severity and nature of your PTSD, your doctor may recommend cognitive behavioral therapy (CBT).
 The goal of CBT is to identify and change irrational, negative thought patterns.
+CBT can be very effective for treating and managing the anxiety, guilt, and other issues associated with PTSD.

-Your doctor may also prescribe anti-anxiety medications and anti-depressants.
+- Medications: Your doctor may also prescribe anti-anxiety medications and antidepressants.
 These can help with depression and sleep problems.
+Among the most common are selective serotonin reuptake inhibitors (SSRIs).
+They are a type of antidepressant that can help improve your mood.